 Q. How much are the tuition fees?

-A. For 2018/19 our tuition fees will be £9000 for trainees (non-salaried).
-This is in line with other local and national accrediting bodies.
+A. For 2019/20 our tuition fees will be £9,000 for non-salaried trainees.
+This is in line with some local and national accrediting bodies although others charge £9,250.
 Successful applicants will be subject to a Disclosure and Barring Service (DBS) check at their own expense.
 Further information regarding this process will be provided to successful applicants.

 Q. Do I need to pay the tuition fees up front before I start the course?

 A. No. Most students choose to pay their fees via the Student Loan Company.
 However, if you are paying outside of this process, your tuition fees will be invoiced.

 Q. How much does a School Direct salaried trainee get paid?

 A. A School Direct salaried trainees is paid as an unqualified teacher, in line with the Department for Education guidelines – this is currently £17,208.

 Q. How do I apply?

 A. All applications are made through UCAS.
 You will find us listed as the ‘Hampshire LEARN SCITT Partnership (School Direct)’ for our salaried vacancies and the ‘Hampshire LEARN SCITT Partnership’ for our core (tuition fee) vacancies.